-Students formerly enrolled at Montreat College who, for any reason, have not attended classes within one academic year or officially withdrew from their academic program must submit the following:
+Students formerly enrolled at Montreat College who have attended classes within one calendar year may contact their advisors to register for future courses.
+Students formerly enrolled at Montreat College who, for any reason, have not attended classes within one calendar year must submit the following to admissions:

 - A readmission application. - Students who have been enrolled at another institution and are applying for readmission to Montreat College must submit an official transcript from each institution attended since leaving Montreat College. - Students applying for readmission to Montreat College who have been withdrawn from Montreat College for one full year or more are held to all requirements of the current Academic Catalog at the time of readmission. - Any undergraduate student readmitting to Montreat College must have minimum combined GPA of 2.0 on a 4.0 scale for all academic work completed while at Montreat College and at any other institution during the time since attending Montreat College. - Any graduate student readmitting to Montreat College must have a minimum combined graduate GPA of 3.0 on a 4.0 scale for all academic work completed while a at Montreat College and at any other institutions during the time since attending Montreat College. - Students who have left Montreat College either on Academic Probation or Academic Suspension must submit a letter of appeal addressed to the Admissions Committee explaining the circumstance that led to the probation or suspension and why the student will now be academically successful.
 The Admissions Committee may request an interview or other requirements prior to making an admission determination.
 If granted readmission, these students will enter Montreat College on Academic Probation and be subject to the academic policies as stated in the catalog. - Students who have been suspended due to academic dishonesty will not be eligible to reapply to Montreat College for at least two (2) years after dismissal.
 Students who have been suspended for dishonesty and wish to be readmitted must write a letter of appeal for readmission after meeting all other readmission requirements.
-This letter should be addressed to the Vice President and Dean for Adult and Graduate Studies. - All students being readmitted should contact the Financial Aid and Student Accounts offices as soon as possible to ensure their student account is cleared and their financial aid application is complete. - Students with outstanding balances with Montreat College must clear their account with the Business Office before being allowed to attend class.
+This letter should be addressed to the Vice President and Dean for Adult and Graduate Studies. - All students being readmitted should contact the Financial Aid and Student Accounts offices as soon as possible to ensure their student account is cleared and their financial aid application is complete.

+Students with outstanding balances with Montreat College must clear their account with the Business Office before being allowed to attend class.